dushka-dragoeva/events-aggregation-system/README.md

     - latest RabbitMq service from https://www.rabbitmq.com/docs/install-windows

 - Enable Management plugin from this documentation - https://www.rabbitmq.com/docs/management
-- Login and upload new broker definitions using the file - rabbit_definitions.json from this repo
+- Login at http://localhost:15672/#/ and upload new broker definitions using the file - rabbit_definitions.json from this repo

 - Install windows service
     - Open src/All.sln in VisualStudio and build it.